BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk7Lab.md

 1. BLAST the unknown2 sequence from `week7.fas` (in the class' GitHub repository data folder).
 Now perform the same search but with match/mismatch scores of 1,-4.
 How do the results from these two analyses compare?
 2. BLAST this sequence: CGATGCGATATGCGAAAA.
 How do you interpret the score, similarity, query coverage, and E-value for the top hits?
-3. Import the *Bos taurus* mitochondrial sequence (downloaded during the BLAST exercise) into R using `seqinr`.
+3. Extract the human sequence from `dna.fasta.unaligned.dat` into R using `seqinr`.
 What is the length and GC content?
 Include your code and comments.
-4. Using R, extract the loach sequence from `protein.fasta.unaligned.dat.txt` and save it in a new file called `loachAA.fas`.
+4. Using R, extract the loach sequence from `protein.fasta.unaligned.dat` and save it in a new file called `loachAA.fas`.
 Include your code and comments.
 5. Import BOLD sequences for two taxa, *Callisia* and *Gibasis*, into R using the R package `bold`.
 Include your code and comments.
 6. Import GenBank sequences for the organism *Boa* using `rentrez` and save to a file (using `seqinr`).
 Include your code and comments.
 7. Search for the unknown3 sequence from `week7.fas` using the online BOLD database and using BLAST.
 Compare your results and explain your conclusion.